Shippable/admiral/releaseNotes/master.md

 ## Fixes
   - **Improve error logging of gitRepo in rSync**: Improved error logging for gitRepo resources by adding the resource name and reason why the resource is marked inconsistent during rSync processing.

+  - **Changing type of a subscriptionIntegration**: Allow editing of account integration type , this helps in changing the deprecated account integration type.

 ## Custom Nodes
   - **simple title**: brief description
       - additional details or